sceenius/DigLifePortal/README.md

 ### DigLife Home
 Access to main services available for all members.
 This also include Communities of Interest (i.e. non-workteam related groups)
 ### DigLife Projects
-These are workteams organized around value-added projects with access to supporting services.
+These are workteams organized around value-producing (service-providing) projects with access to supporting services.
 ### DigLife Operations
 These are workteams organized around internal operations, such as Marketing, Finance, Legal, etc.
 ### DigLife Friends